 Negative experiences may be particularly consequential for young puppies, those less than 14 weeks of age, while they are in their most sensitive period for socialization.
 On the other hand, positive experiences during this stage may protect puppies from becoming fearful of places.
 It is important to provide young puppies with many comfortable experiences in many locations.

 It is important to recognize subtle signs of fear.
 A fearful dog may cower, retreat, tremble, bark, or whine.
 Your dog might even refuse to move.
 She is not being stubborn, and it is important that you do not scold your dog or force her forward.
 The best thing to do is to gently remove her from the situation, if possible.

 How can I treat my dog's fear of places?

-- a favorite toy or brush, if you dog likes to play or be brushed.
+- A favorite toy if your dog likes to play, or a brush if your dog likes to be brushed.

 - Make sure your dog has good footing in the car and at the veterinary office.
 Feeling off-balance due to slippery surfaces will increase your dog’s fear.

-- If your dog is large or seems nervous on the examination table, see if his exam can be done on the floor.
-Many dogs are more relaxed on the floor.
-Small dogs might be more comfortable on a bench or a non-slip surface on the exam table with the pet owner nearby.
+- If your dog is large or seems nervous on the examination table, ask whether his exam can be done on the floor.
+Many large dogs are more relaxed on the floor.
+If your dog is small, be sure that a non-slip surface is placed on the exam table.

 - If medically appropriate, use small treats liberally throughout the visit.
 Do not wait for your dog to show signs of fear – proactively give him treats to condition a positive association with the situation.